 - Monthly Newsletter – this contains hints about the anticipated performance of various stocks and points out which stocks may return over 100% within a year.

-- Weekly Update – contains information about different companies and suggestions about the smart investment opportunities.
+- Weekly Update – contains information about different companies and suggestions about smart investment opportunities.

 Apart from this, the website claims that the subscribers will get to know how the secret formula actually works.
 To my imagination, this is just a promotional strategy to convince potential subscribers that the secret formula really exists.

-The reason I say it’s not a scam is because ultimately the whole thing is getting you to subscribe to an investment newsletter & if you do, then they do indeed send the newsletter to you as promised… But in terms of making you money, I personally don’t believe it will live up to it’s claims.
+The reason I say it’s not a scam is that ultimately the whole thing is getting you to subscribe to an investment newsletter & if you do, then they do indeed send the newsletter to you as promised… But in terms of making you money, I personally don’t believe it will live up to its claims.